Poove Unakkaga (film)

-Poove Unakkaga (Note: Spelt as Poove Unakkagha on the CBFC certificate and the title card.) is a 1996 Indian Tamil-language romantic comedy film written and directed by Vikraman.
+Poove Unakkaga (Note: Spelt as Poove Unakkagha on the CBFC certificate and the title card.) is a 1996 Indian Tamil-language romantic comedy film written and directed by Vikraman, and produced by R. B. Choudary.
 The film stars Vijay and Sangita in the lead roles.

 Poove Unakkaga was released on 15 February 1996.
 The film received critical acclaim and became a commercial blockbuster.
 It is the first major breakthrough in Vijay's career.
-It ran for over 270 days in theatres at the time of release.
-The film was remade in Telugu as Subhakankshalu (1997), in Kannada as Ee Hrudaya Ninagagi (1997) and in Hindi as Badhaai Ho Badhaai (2002).
+It ran for over 270 days in theatres across Tamil Nadu.
+The film was remade in Kannada as Ee Hrudaya Ninagagi (1997), in Telugu as Subhakankshalu (1997) and in Hindi as Badhaai Ho Badhaai (2002).

 Plot

-Sadasivam and Stephen were family friends for generations until the time when Sadhasivam's daughter Janaki falls in love with Stephen's son Robert.
+Sadasivam and Stephen were family friends for generations until Sadhasivam's daughter Janaki fell in love with Stephen's son Robert.
 Both families oppose since they belong to different religions.
-The couple elopes and gets married, which leads to the families abandoning them.
-Thus, enmity is created between the two families, and they start hating on each other.
+The couple elopes and marries, leading to their families abandoning them.
+Thus, enmity begins between the two families, and they start to hate each other.
 Vasudevan is Sadhasivam's son, and Moses is Stephen's son.

-After 25 years, both families receive a letter from Raja, who is born to Robert and Janaki and who is also visiting the families.
-Both families get furious seeing the letter and they decide not to permit him to stay in their homes.
-Raja comes to the town along with his friend Gopi but is shocked that he is not allowed inside both houses.
-Also, Vasudevan and Moses ask the entire street to not let any house for rent to Raja and Gopi.
-Velangiri lives along with his wife, and he permits Raja to stay in his house.
+After 25 years, both families receive a letter from Raja, who was born to Robert and Janaki and is visiting the families.
+Both families get furious seeing the letter and decide not to allow him to stay in their homes.
+Raja comes to the town with his friend Gopi, but is shocked to find that he is not allowed inside either house.
+Also, Vasudevan and Moses ask the entire street not to rent any house to Raja and Gopi.
+Velangiri lives with his wife and allows Raja to stay in his house.

-Though Sadhasivam and Stephen do not welcome Raja, they long to see their grandson from far.
+Though Sadhasivam and Stephen do not welcome Raja, they long to see their grandson from afar.
 The Same is the case with their wives Ranganayaki and Rosy.
-Raja understands that only Vasudevan and Moses are still angry, while the other family members just pretend to be angry.
-So he decides to unite the family.
-He gets close with his grandparents slowly.
+Raja understands that only Vasudevan and Moses are still angry, while the other family members pretend to be angry, so he decides to unite the family.
+He slowly gets close with his grandparents.
 Ranganayaki and Rosy want to get Raja married.
 To escape, Raja lies that he is already married to a girl named Nirmala Mary aka Nimmy.

-To Raja's shock, suddenly one day, Nirmala arrives at Velangiri's home introducing herself as Raja's wife.
-Raja gets confused and cannot reveal the truth as that would further disturb the progress he has made with the families.
+To Raja's shock, one day, Nirmala suddenly arrives at Velangiri's home, introducing herself as Raja's wife.
+Raja gets confused and cannot reveal the truth, as that would further disturb the progress he has made with the families.
 Nirmala plays pranks on Raja and Gopi, which always irritates them.
-One day, Raja pretends to try to make love with Nirmala, so that she will reveal her true identity.
+One day, Raja pretends to try to have sex with Nirmala so she will reveal her true identity.
 Nirmala reveals that she is actually Priyadarshini aka Priya, the daughter of Robert and Janaki.
 She also says that the only man who stays in touch with her family in the town is Velangiri, from whom they get frequent updates about the happenings.
 Now, Priya questions Raja's intention behind trying to unite both families.